nextcloud/news/README.md

 The News app is an RSS/Atom feed aggregator.
 It offers a [RESTful API](https://nextcloud.github.io/news/developer/#apis) for app developers.
 The source code is [available on GitHub](https://github.com/nextcloud/news)

+You can install it via the integrated app store browser in Nextcloud, [News in the appstore](https://apps.nextcloud.com/apps/news).

 ## Documentation
 The documentation can be found [here](https://nextcloud.github.io/news/), the source of the documentation is on [GitHub](https://github.com/nextcloud/news/blob/master/docs)